pranaymohapatra/Pokemon-Database-App/README.md

-# Pokemon App
+# Pokemon App with 100% Jetpack Compose + RXJava + Test coverage + Clean arch

-Pokemon App with paginated list of pokemon species and details screen with description and next evolution chain pokemon
+Pokemon App with paginated list of pokemon species and details screen with description and next evolution chain pokemon.
+App is made with 100 Jetpack compose and Clean arch

 ## Architecture pattern used